dmarchel2004/chinaWonOpiumWars/README.md

 ## Goals

-* NEW ocus Trees for China, Japan, Great Britain, Russia, USA, and Germany.
+* NEW focus Trees for China, Japan, Great Britain, Russia, USA, and Germany.
 * A new base focus tree for every other nation.
 * Designing the map to match the scenario.